Upload and download files

 You can upload arbitrarily large files through our web interface.
 However, for files larger that 20MB, we suggest using alternative upload methods (see below).

-Lokad supports a public key authentication for SFTP.
+Lokad recommends using SFTP with public key authentication.
 The public keys can be defined in the Account tab of your Lokad account.
 DSA is supported for protocol compliance reasons, however, we strongly suggest using RSA with 4096 bytes of key size.
 Uploading multiple key files is also a possibility.

 When clicking on update public key, a modal dialog box gives you the possibility to change your public key.